Israel–United States military relations: Controversies

 In January 2014, it was reported that Israel and the United States had been quietly discussing the prospect of ending US aid, with representatives from both countries agreeing at bilateral meetings that Israel no longer needs US military aid.
 According to Daniel C. Kurtzer, a former US ambassador to Israel, "we may be reaching a point that after discussion of how to assure the security and intelligence cooperation, we can actually phase out the security assistance".

-Following the 2014 Israel–Gaza conflict, when the United States temporarily suspended arms shipments to Israel, Israel reportedly reassessed its views on US aid, particularly on the view that it could always depend on a US resupply during wartime, and initiated new weapons projects to reduce its dependence on US weapons in favor of locally-made ones.
+Following the 2014 Israel–Gaza conflict, when the United States temporarily suspended arms shipments to Israel, Israel reportedly reassessed its views on US aid, particularly on the view that it could always depend on a US resupply during wartime, and initiated new weapons projects to reduce its dependence on US weapons in favor of locally made ones.

+In December 2023, Senator Bernie Sanders introduced a privileged resolution invoking Section 502(b) of the Foreign Assistance Act, calling on the State Department to investigate Israeli crimes against humanity in its conduct of the war in Gaza.
+The resolution would freeze US military aid to Israel unless the State Department issues a report within 30 days.
+The proposal was defeated, 72 to 11.

+In May 2024, Israel used two U.S.-made GBU-39 bombs during the Tel al-Sultan massacre.
+GBU-39 bombs were also identified in other attacks on dense civilian areas, including the Al-Sardi school attack and the Al-Tabaeen school attack.
+In July 2024, the Biden administration resumed shipments of the 500-pound bombs to Israel, which were halted in May due to concerns about the high number of civilian casualties in Gaza.

+In June 2025, the IDF used a warplane to drop a 500-pound Mark 82 bomb on the crowded beachfront cafeteria in the Gaza Strip, leaving a large crater and killing at least 41 Palestinians, including photojournalist Ismail Abu Hatab.